robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingUserKeywords.rst

 is a problem especially if there are multiple arguments and characters separating them may also appear in the given values.
-For example, keyword :name:`Select ${city} ${team}` does not work correctly if used with city containing too parts like :name:`Select Los Angeles Lakers`.
+For example, keyword :name:`Select ${city} ${team}` does not work correctly if used with city containing two parts like :name:`Select Los Angeles Lakers`.

 An easy solution to this problem is quoting the arguments (e.g.
 :name:`Select "${city}" "${team}"`) and using the keyword in quoted